aswin-asokan/System-Monitor/Readme.md

 * This link will serve as the initial data to be fetched to the app (The app won't allow users to view or copy this link.
 Make sure to edit Settings.dart for making the link not editable if needed.)

-  To remove the editing option go to lib -> pages -> settings.dart.
+  To remove the editing option go to **lib -> pages -> settings.dart**.
 Find and remove the code snippets given below:

 ```dart
 Row(